17th - 25th April 2019

 During our stay in Torres Del Paine, we'll be accommodated in one of South America's most scenic hotels.
 It has its own island, no less, and there's plenty to shoot from the rocky banks.

-After a sunrise shoot in day 9, the participants who are leaving will be driven back to El Calafate for their flight home.
-The hiking annex participants will start the hike to Torres Base Camp, from where we will continue to the Annex' first destination: the Torres Del Paine viewpoint.
+After a sunrise shoot in day 8, the participants who are leaving will be driven back to El Calafate (please note you may arrive late in the afternoon or even in the evening).
+The hiking annex participants will start the hike to Torres Base Camp.

 Maximum Number of Participants: 13

-Physical Difficulty: Beginner / Intermediate.
-There won't be any difficult climbing, but there will be hikes of up to 1 hour to get to certain locations, and a hike of 9km with 400m of elevation gain (3-4 hours in relaxed pace) to get to Laguna Torre.
-Your gear can be carried for you during this hike if you so choose (extra cost applies), so it shouldn't be difficult for people with good mobility.
-There will be two nights of camping in the wild in tents and without running water.
-Weather conditions in Patagonia can be unpredictable, and you should be prepared to withstand temperatures as low as -5 degrees centigrade (at night), in addition to strong winds, but conditions are usually on the calm side this time of year.
+Physical Difficulty: Beginner.
+There won't be any difficult climbing, but there will be a hike of up to 2 hours to get to Laguna Capri, in addition to other, much shorter hikes to get to other shooting spots.
+It really shouldn't be difficult for people with good mobility (I've had people of over 70 years of age do it).
+Weather conditions in Patagonia can be unpredictable, and you should be prepared to withstand temperatures as low as 0 degrees centigrade, in addition to strong winds, but conditions are usually on the calm side this time of year.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in landscape and wildlife photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.